-Close to home: More than 5,000 interior designers recommend the company’s Haiku Home residential fans and lights.
+Close to home: More than 4,000 interior designers recommend the company’s Haiku fans.

 Lucrative bonuses: The company pays a percentage of profits annually to all employees as bonuses.
-Other bonus programs offered include on-time attendance for production workers, employee referrals, “Fanny chips” redeemable for gift cards and other goodies, and a holiday cash raffle each December.
+Other bonus programs offered include on-time attendance for production workers, employee referrals, and “Fanny chips” redeemable for gift cards and other goodies.

 Fan diameters: Big Ass Fans range from 18 inches to 24 feet.

 Premium materials: The company’s Haiku residential fans are handcrafted of real materials including bamboo and aluminum.
-Finishes include oil-rubbed bronze, satin nickel, brushed copper and brushed gold.
+Finishes include oil-rubbed bronze, satin nickel, brushed copper, and brushed and polished aluminum.

 R&D spending: The company spends nearly twice the industry average on research and development.
 During the Great Recession, the company spent the equivalent of one-third of its annual revenue to construct the world’s only laboratory built specifically for testing large-diameter fans.